 What is the difference between a legal separation and dissolution of marriage?
 The legal proceedings for a legal separation are similar to a dissolution of marriage.
 The same issues are addressed: spousal maintenance, property division, parenting, and child support.
 The primary differences are: (1) there is no waiting period for a legal separation, and (2) the spouses remain legally married after a legal separation.
 Legal separations can be converted to dissolutions of marriage after six months (in Washington).

 Do unmarried couples have rights and obligations?
-Yes, even if they are not registered as domestic partners.
-For the many couples who choose a long-term committed relationships without marriage, there are legal and moral rights and considerations that flow from those relationships.
-Because the law in this area can be complex and is evolving, we recommend that you consult with an attorney to learn about the legal rights following a non-marital relationship.
-The Collaborative Law process and mediation are both well-suited to help unmarried couples arrive at good solutions for their futures.
+Yes, even when not registered as domestic partners.
+For the many couples who choose a long-term committed relationships without marriage, there are legal considerations that flow from those relationships.
+Mediation is well-suited to help unmarried couples arrive at good solutions for their futures.

 Who issues a divorce decree?
 Only the Superior Court can grant a dissolution of marriage decree.
-After a Collaborative Divorce or a Mediation, court approval of the required orders is normally just a formality.
+After Mediation, court approval of the required orders is normally just a formality.

 What if I have needs between now and when the divorce is final?
-In a Collaborative Divorce or mediation, short-term agreements can be reached to address immediate needs.
+In a mediation, short-term agreements can be reached to address immediate needs.
 Commonly, those agreements address items such as logistics for moving into separate housing, how to tell the children about the divorce, residential arrangements, how bills and expenses will be paid, and any other agreement needed to address short-term questions.
-Because the result is reached by a constructive dialogue in the Collaborative process, these agreements can also set the stage for making further agreements.
+Because the result is reached by a constructive dialogue, these short-term agreements can also set the stage for making further agreements.

 How long will a dissolution of marriage take?
 By law, a final decree ending a marriage cannot be entered until 90 days after filing or service of the papers, whichever occurs later.
 If you and your spouse agree on all issues, a Decree of Dissolution may be entered on the 91st day or later.

-In the Collaborative Law process, every couple makes its own decision as to when the filing is appropriate for them.
+In Mediation, each couple makes its own decision as to when the filing is appropriate for them.
 One couple may decide to file for dissolution when they start the process; another couple may decide to delay filing until some or all agreements are reached.
-As noted above, some options are no longer available once a court filing has occurred.

 Do I have to attend the parenting class?
-You do if you have children, even if you are participating in a Collaborative Divorce.
+You do if you have children.
 Almost every county requires that parents take an approved parenting class as part of the dissolution of marriage.
 Most parents report that it is interesting and helps them understand what the children are going through.
-In some Counties, including King County, your case cannot be completed without the parenting class.
+In some counties, including King County, your case cannot be completed without the parenting class.

 Should I use a paralegal or document preparation service?
 We do not recommend it.
 Contrary to popular belief, there are no licenses for “paralegals.”
 While there are some certificate programs offered by colleges, anyone, regardless of background or education, can call himself or herself a “paralegal.”
 A “paralegal” is not the same as a paramedic.
 Paramedics are carefully trained and regulated and work under a doctor’s supervision.
 Paralegals may or may not be trained, may not be working under supervision of anyone, and may be preparing documents that are the legal equivalent of brain surgery.
 Some mistakes that a “paralegal” can create by improperly preparing documents can never be fixed; when a mistake can be fixed, it will cost more than doing it right first.

-If you live in the Seattle or King County area and have additional questions about your current situation, please contact Seattle divorce attorney Mark Weiss at (206) 622-6707.
+If you live in the Seattle or King County area and have want to work with your partner to address the issues in your divorce or separation, please contact Seattle divorce mediator Mark Weiss at (206) 622-6707.